Town of Pepperell and COVID-19

 - During this period of remote operations and limited staffing, the Pepperell DPW is committed to providing the residents and our customers with a basic level of services and amenities such as clean water, sewage collection and treatment, snow and ice removal from public ways, trash disposal and recycling, and interment of the deceased in town cemeteries.
 Normal and customary maintenance activities on our infrastructure will be performed as time and staffing allows.
 All DPW construction/capital projects are deferred indefinitely until such time as all restrictions are lifted and full staffing in resumed.

-- In order to minimize the high potential for CV infection, as well as address a severe lack of availability for 3rd party contract assistance in the event of a mass infection/quarantine, the DPW has elected to have administrative staff work remotely and further, to assign the licensed operational staff to rotating work shifts (1 or 2 week rotation).
+- DPW administrative staff work remotely.
 Operational staff will not enter private homes/businesses/institutions for non-emergency work.
 Inspections, final meter reads, etc., will be considered on a case by case basis and will require additional lead time.
 Sidewalk clearing may be delayed based on available staff.
 These precautions will undoubtedly impact our ability to provide usual and customary services until such time as all restrictions are lifted, and we appreciate everyone’s patience and cooperation.

 Water and Sewer